-Implications for the 112th Congress
+Implications for the 113th Congress

-Two of the last four Congresses have passed legislation containing provisions that critics assert are designed to restrict or prevent the import of basa and tra from Vietnam and protect the U.S. catfish industry from foreign competition.
-Earlier in the 112th Congress, legislation was introduced - H.R.
-4296 and S. 496 - to return the inspection of catfish back to the FDA.
-The issue has also been raised during consideration of the Agricultural Reform, Food, and Jobs Act of 2012 (S. 3240).
+Two of the previous five Congresses passed legislation containing provisions that critics assert are designed to restrict or prevent the import of basa and tra from Vietnam and protect the U.S. catfish industry from foreign competition.
+In the 112th Congress, legislation was introduced-H.R.
+4296 and S. 496-to return the inspection of catfish back to the FDA.
+The inclusion of Section 12106 in the Agricultural Act of 2014 has renewed discussion of the supposed U.S. trade protectionism.
 According to some observers, congressional action on the treatment of catfish imports could have broader implications for bilateral trade relations with Vietnam, as well as the success of the TPP negotiations.